KyLoc20/blogs-behind-shadow/good-practices/write-a-form-2.md

 > This way only works in the situation where the `Form`'s UI is NOT dependent on any input value.

-Next part let's talk about how to customize a useful validator for each input.
+Next part will talk about how to unify various input elements.